Russian TCS Group's Oleg Tinkov to settle with US IRS as the bank's stock soars

 Now, reportedly, the settlement hearing with the IRS is scheduled for October 1, 2021.
 The details of the potential monetary settlement have not been disclosed at this stage.

-Investors are watching the story closely as the share price performance of TCS Group have been a rollercoaster ride in recent years but have made investors a lot of money in the last 12 months.
+Investors are watching the story closely as the share price performance of TCS Group has been a rollercoaster ride in recent years but has made investors a lot of money in the last 12 months.

 The stock was floated at a price of $17 in 2013, but a year later got caught up in the panic selling following Russia’s annexation of the Crimea and fell to only $1.
-However, as the recession that follow started to fade away in around 2018 the stock price was one of the few in Russia to recover to its IPO level and was trading at around $20 by the end of that year as international investors started to buy the best “too cheap to ignore” stories again.
+However, as the recession that followed started to fade away in around 2018 the stock price was one of the few in Russia to recover to its IPO level and was trading at around $20 by the end of that year as international investors started to buy the best “too cheap to ignore” stories again.

-Following a fresh sell off in 2020 caused by the double whammy of the coronacrisis and yet another oil price shock, the Russian equity market has come roaring back since the last quarter of 2020 as investors buy “back to work” stocks.
-The dollar denominated Russia Trading System (RTS) index has gained 26% YTD but the bulk of investment has gone into the banking sector as a proxy for Russia’s economic recovery, which is up just over 60% over the same period.
-And TCS Group shares have been a standout favourite as it gives exposure to both the banking sector and is at the same time a tech play that is extremely popular with investors at the moment.
+Following a fresh sell-off in 2020 caused by the double whammy of the coronacrisis and yet another oil price shock, the Russian equity market has come roaring back since the last quarter of 2020 as investors buy “back to work” stocks.
+The dollar-denominated Russia Trading System (RTS) index has gained 26% YTD but the bulk of investment has gone into the banking sector as a proxy for Russia’s economic recovery, which is up just over 60% over the same period.
+And TCS Group shares have been a standout favourite, as it gives exposure to both the banking sector and is at the same time a tech play that is extremely popular with investors at the moment.

-TCS Group shares were trading at $91.82, up 253% year-on-year as of September 20.
+TCS Group shares were trading at $91.82, up 253% year on year as of September 20.
 The shares of Sber (formerly known as Sberbank), another very popular banking stock, are up too, but by a more modest 53.3% over the same period.
-Most of the banking sectors gains this year have been made by these two stocks.
+Most of the banking sector gains this year have been made by these two stocks.

-The settlement with the IRS news are seen as positive for TCS, although, "the stock is now much less dependent on Mr. Tinkov's personal circumstances than it was in February 2020, when TCS Group disclosed that Mr. Tinkov had been charged by the IRS," Sova Capital commented on September 20.
+The settlement with the IRS news are seen as positive for TCS, although "the stock is now much less dependent on Mr. Tinkov's personal circumstances than it was in February 2020, when TCS Group disclosed that Mr. Tinkov had been charged by the IRS," Sova Capital commented on September 20.
 The analysts maintained a Hold rating on the bank's shares.

-Tinkov has been slowly withdrawing from the running of the bank and his other business after he announced he was undergoing a treatment for leukaemia.
+Tinkov has been slowly withdrawing from the running of the bank and his other business after he announced he was undergoing treatment for leukaemia.
 Tinkov’s illness was not seen as high risk for the banking group by Fitch Ratings, as his role in the bank's management has been limited in recent years.
 Fitch viewed the strength of the management team as a positive factor for the bank's ratings.

 Tinkov cut his influence on TCS when in January 2021 the Tinkov Family Trust converted 69.9mn Class B shares (with 10 votes per share) in TCS into Class A shares (each share with one vote).
 This equalised Tinkov's voting share with an economic stake of 35% (down from 84% before the conversion).